FabricMC/fabric-docs/develop/getting-started/intellij-idea/tips-and-tricks.md

 ### More Tips and Tricks {#more-tips}

-Anton Arhipov from Jetbrains also had an in depth talk about Regex Matching, Code Completion, Debugging and many other topics in IntelliJ.
+Anton Arhipov from Jetbrains also had an in-depth talk about Regex Matching, Code Completion, Debugging and many other topics in IntelliJ.

 <VideoPlayer src="https://youtu.be/V8lss58zBPI">IntelliJ talk by Anton Arhipov on YouTube</VideoPlayer>